 - In a separate bowl, lightly beat the eggs with the vanilla and then add to the butter mixture (the original recipe says to do this one spoonful at a time).
 Beat until combined.

-- Add flour to the wet ingredients and then beat on low until just combined.
+- In a medium bowl, whisk together the dry ingredients (flour, baking powder, baking soda, salt).
+Add the dry ingredients to the wet ingredients and then beat on low until just combined.
 Fold in the caramel pieces.

 - Cover the dough with plastic wrap and refrigerate for at least 4 hours (ideally overnight).

 - Remove cookie dough from the refrigerator.
 Preheat oven to 320 degrees F. Line baking sheets with parchment paper.

 - Take pieces of dough weighing approximately 30 grams (approximately 1.5 Tablespoons) and roll into a ball.
 Place on baking sheet leaving a few inches in between cookies.
 These cookies will spread quite a bit.
 I can do 9 cookies per sheet.
 Bake for 12-14 minutes until golden brown around the edges.
 (The cookies will look extremely soft but will firm up after cooling.)
 Sprinkle with sea salt right after removing from the oven.
 Let cool on the tray for 5 minutes and then transfer to a wire rack to cool completely.
 ENJOY!!!